-What started as a simple way to earn more likes and comments on Instagram, the millennial phrase “tbh” has made its way into every day speech.
+What started as a simple way to earn more likes and comments on Instagram turned into a millennial phrase used in everyday speech.
 Middle schoolers and tweens may still use the classic “like for a tbh” on their cute but slightly cringe-worthy social media pages, but teens and college students alike have turned this phrase into something more.
 Literally translated, “tbh” means “to be honest,” but since when is anyone actually honest these days?
 Though this phrase inherently implies honesty, CM has decided to debunk its real meaning.
 How do college students use it today?
 In all honesty, what does it really mean?

 What Does TBH Mean and how do we use it?